xlwang91/GitLearning/readme.txt

-Git is a excellent version control system.
+Git is a excellent distributed version control system.
 Git is a free software.